 The University supervisor, with input from the cooperating teacher/s to whom the student teacher is assigned, is responsible for evaluation of the student and assignment of the final course grade.
-To be entitled for certification, a student must earn a grade of "B" or better in student teaching.
+To be entitled for certification at NEIU, a student must earn a grade of "B" or better in student teaching.

-University supervisors record their evaluation of each student teacher with the Office of Career Development and Placement, Room B-117 in the B-Wing.
+University supervisors record their evaluation of each student teacher with the Office of Career Development and Placement, Room C-330 in the Administration Building.
 The student teacher must provide the supervisor with the evaluation form included in the credential packet distributed by the Office of Career Development and Placement.
 This office maintains evaluation records for any student teacher who opens a credential file, and will make records available to prospective employers upon student request.
 Up-to-date information about school openings are also provided by this office.